google/flatbuffers/docs/source/JavaUsage.md

 For example, to read a `byte b` as an unsigned number, you can do:
 `(short)(b & 0xFF)`

-Sadly the string accessors currently always create a new string when accessed, since FlatBuffer's UTF-8 strings can't be read in-place by Java.
+The default string accessor (e.g. `monster.name()`) currently always create a new Java `String` when accessed, since FlatBuffer's UTF-8 strings can't be used in-place by `String`.
+Alternatively, use `monster.nameAsByteBuffer()` which returns a `ByteBuffer` referring to the UTF-8 data in the original `ByteBuffer`, which is much more efficient.
+The `ByteBuffer`'s `position` points to the first character, and its `limit` to just after the last.

 Vector access is also a bit different from C++: you pass an extra index to the vector field accessor.
 Then a second method with the same name